iOS 14 release date, beta, features and supported iPhones

 - How much will it cost?
 Absolutely nothing

-Apple isn't likely to confirm the iOS 14 release date today, but if previous years are anything to go by you won't be able to download the final software until September this year.
+Apple didn't confirm the iOS 14 release date today, but if previous years are anything to go by you won't be able to download the final software until September this year.

-Apple usually releases an initial developer beta on the same day that it announces it software, so it may do the same in 2020.
-We'll let you know if that happens toward the end of Apple's show.

-The first public beta will likely follow later in June or early July, and will accordingly get new betas after the developer versions.
+You can, however, download a developer beta today (but you'll need a specific develop account) and a public beta is set to land during July.
+That will likely be the first opportunity for you to test it.

 Whether you want to use this on your phone will come down to whether you're fine with having any software problems over the coming months.
 The public beta can often be temperamental, so you may want to wait until September for the final edition.